emilyjspencer/dancewear-app/README.md

 * Blog
 * Contact with subscribe to newsletter
 * Reviews - write a review   See others' reviews
+* Filters = filter by brand, filter by category, filter by size,
+* Sorting - sort by price, sort reverse by price, sort alphabetically

 # Running the project